Resistivity From Resistance Calculator

 For uniform wires or bars, resistance depends on both the material's intrinsic resistivity and its geometry.
 The relationship is expressed by or, more conventionally, .
 Here is resistance in ohms, is resistivity in ohm-meters, is the conductor's length, and is its cross-sectional area.
 This calculator lets you solve for any one of these quantities given the other three.

-To use the calculator, enter exactly three values and leave the unknown field blank.
-Then press the button to compute the missing quantity.
-The result appears immediately in the result area below the form.
-If you fill in all four fields or leave more than one blank, the calculator will ask you to correct the inputs.
+This resistivity-from-resistance calculator is meant to be used by leaving exactly one field empty and entering the other three values.
+Press the compute button, and the missing quantity appears in the result area directly below the form.
+If you fill in all four fields or leave more than one blank, the page will prompt you to correct the entries because the algebra only has one unknown.

 Formula: R = ρ L / A